jowl/upset/README.md

 values.
 (Built-in support for hard-coded strings, YAML, key-value-files, ...?)

+## Transformation

+It is sometimes impossible or inconvenient to encode all information about a property in a configuration file.
+An obvious example is data types, which isn't defined in all file formats.
+Casting strings to other data type is a common task when handling configuration, and it could therefor be beneficial to extract this functionality to a common library.
+More complex transformations could include inlining configuration by creating additional providers as specified by the original configuration.

 ## Inspection

 It is not possible to determine which configuration is being used in